 When it becomes a habit to respond this way, we see more positive things all around us.• When/then: If a child resists doing something that needs to be done, saying, “When you have finished (doing the resisted thing), then you may (do the thing you would rather be doing or want to do instead.)

 An example of this would be if a child won’t come put on pajamas when it’s time to get ready for bed, a caregiver might say, “When you have put on your pajamas, then we can read a story together.”
-This keeps the child focused on the positive thing that will happen afterward.• Offer choices: Children do get told what to do often; offering choices allows them an opportunity to have a bit of control.
-For young children, choices should be limited to one or two things, both of which are equally acceptable to the caregiver.
+This keeps the child focused on the positive thing that will happen afterward.

 For example, ask, “Would you rather wear the blue pants or the red ones?” or “Would you like an apple or an orange?”
 For the child who is resisting getting into the car when it’s time to go: “Would you rather hop to the car like a bunny or see if you can walk backwards to the car?”
 This turns the perceived challenge into a game and could get a child more focused on fun.